Easy-to-read medicine information about the tetanus vaccine – what it is, when it is given and possible side effects.

 |Type of medicine||Also called|

-What is tetanus vaccine?
+What is the tetanus vaccine?

-Tetanus vaccine is used to protect against tetanus infection.
+The tetanus vaccine is used to protect against tetanus infection.
 This is a serious disease caused by tetanus bacteria, which is found in soil and manure.
 If an adult or child has a cut exposed to soil, they could get tetanus.
 Other ways tetanus bacteria can get into your body are through:

 - open fractures where the skin is broken and the bone exposed

 - wounds that have foreign objects, such as wood splinters